Live Life Well

 Do I need a referral?

 You don't need a referral from a health professional to access our services.
-You can simply call and make an appointment.
+You can simply call and make an appointment, or book online.

 If you wish to claim a medicare rebate under Better Access to Mental Health or under Chronic Disease Management you will need a referral.
 We can often help you to identify your eligibility for Medicare rebates or even contact your GP to help you arrange for a referral.